preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/search-config/index.rst

 + {TargetingProperty.InternalName} - TermID of matching property of current user
 + {AppInstance.InternalName} - TermID of matching property of current user

-Some examples of how the tokens cam be used:
+Some examples of how the tokens can be used:

 To search this site: Path:{SPSite.FullUrl}*

-To search pdfs in my department: FileType:pdf AND RefinableString110:{TargetingProperty.Department}
+To search PDF:s in my department: FileType:pdf AND RefinableString110:{TargetingProperty.Department}

 To search pages in my language: FileType:aspx AND OmniaVariationSegmentOWSTEXT:{Variation.Segment}